-The accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages A1 through A7, and Schedule of Revenues, Expenditures, and Changes in Fund Balances - Budget and Actual and related notes on pages 24 to 28 be presented to supplement the basic financial statements.
+The accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages A1 through A7, and schedule of revenues, expenditures, and changes in fund balances - budget and actual - all governmental types and related notes on pages 23 to 27 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.